 1 to 1

 While the game might be a fairly recent addition to the casino and gambling world, there are a lot of stories to tell about the development of Caribbean Stud.
 We offer you a brief guide here.

 - Caribbean Stud Poker was introduced by casinos in an effort to lure more players to the tables - players who were more interested in poker rooms and home games over table games.

 - The origins of the game are up for debate.

 - Officially, James Suttle gets credit for creating the game.
 It’s said that he acquired the game rules from a fellow poker player in Vegas back in the ‘80s, and then sold the concept to Danny Jones, who owned a casino in Aruba.

 - The rights to the game were eventually bought by a Nevada distribution company known as Mikhon Gaming.

 - Other casino players claim they played Caribbean Stud Poker on a cruise ship in Aruba prior to Suttle’s invention of the game.

-Our reviewers are all expert Caribbean Stud players, and they know what to look out for in a good online casino.
+Our team love Caribbean Stud, and know what to look out for in a good online casino.
 They also know what you want to see before you make your choice on a gaming site, so they've put together a list of FAQs to help get you gaming quicker.